MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlServerFirewallRule.md

 ```

 ### -AllowAllAzureIPs
-Indicates that this firewall rule allows all azure_2 IP addresses to access the server.
+Indicates that this firewall rule allows all Azure IP addresses to access the server.
 You cannot use this parameter if you intend to use the *FirewallRuleName*, *StartIpAddress*, and *EndIpAddress* parameters.
 If you want to allow Azure IPs to access the server, this parameter should be used in a separate cmdlet call that does not use the *FirewallRuleName*, *StartIpAddress*, and *EndIpAddress* parameters.